inoxlang/inox/docs/language-reference.md

 }

 record = #{
-    a: {  } # error ! an object is mutable, it's not a valid property value for a record }
+    a: {  } # error ! an object is mutable, it's not a valid property value for a record.
+}
 ```